mexteorax/truehiring-site/README.md

 # truehiring-site
-The website of TrueHiring Org LLC
+The website of TrueHiring Org LLC - the first version